 What about Brexit and the Coronavirus pandemic?

-Unfortunately, in 2020, the world experienced one of the biggest and most deadliest pandemics ever experienced.
-As a result, Spain along with all of other countries, implemented international travel restrictions in order to prevent new mutant strains of the virus from entering the country.
+Unfortunately, in 2020, the world experienced one of the biggest and deadliest pandemics ever experienced.
+As a result, Spain along with countries implemented international travel restrictions in order to prevent new mutant strains of the virus from entering the country.

 This obviously impacted the Spanish tourism sector massively and prevented UK holidaymakers and those who were looking to emigrate to put their travel plans on hold.